Moist and perfectly-spiced small batch gingerbread cupcakes topped with a cream cheese frosting.

 - Make the cream cheese frosting, then frost the cupcakes once they’ve cooled to room temperature.
 Enjoy!

-small batch gingerbread cupcakes q&a
+small batch gingerbread cupcakes recipe q&a

 can I double this recipe?

-how to store the cupcakes
+How to store gingerbread cupcakes

 tools and ingredients